 Psychiatrist

-A psychiatrist is a doctor.
-Thus, he is a specialist who completed medical studies, and then during further training obtained a specialisation in the field of psychiatry.
+A psychiatrist is a medical doctor.
+Thus, he is a specialist who graduated from medical school and then, in the course of further training, obtained specialization in psychiatry.

-A psychiatrist deals with diagnosis and treatment of mental disorders.
-As a doctor, he can use treatment using a range of modern and selective psychotropic drugs, for which he prescribes appropriate prescriptions.
-Depending on the medical indications, the psychiatrist may issue various types of certificates, including sick leave.
+A psychiatrist deals with the diagnosis and treatment of mental disorders.
+As a doctor, he can administer treatment using an array of modern and selective psychotropic drugs, for which he prescribes appropriate prescriptions.
+Depending on the medical indications, a psychiatrist can issue various types of certificates, including sick leave.

-The treatment recommended by the psychiatrist brings relief from a variety mental ailment.
+The treatment offered by a psychiatrist provides relief from a variety of mental ailments.

 The principle of confidentiality of a psychiatrist

-A psychiatrist is bound by strict patient’s confidentiality and the principles of the code of medical ethics.
+A psychiatrist is bound by strict medical confidentiality and the rules of the code of medical ethics

-What does a psychiatrist do and when should you see a psychiatrist?
+What does a psychiatrist do and when can you go to a psychiatrist?

-Most often, the decision to seek psychiatrist’s help is made after many attempts to deal with a crisis – when a person realises, that they cannot overcome it.
-When should you seek help?
+Most often, the decision to go to a psychiatrist for help comes after many attempts to cope with the crisis – when a person realizes that he can’t overcome it on his own.
+When should one seek help?

-The main decisive factors are the type of symptoms, the way in which these ailments affect daily functioning, the severity of symptoms.
-It appears that a key factor is long term mental anguish.
-This anguish can manifest itself in different ways and in different forms.
-Consider contacting a psychiatrist or psychotherapist if the following persist:
+The deciding factors are: the type of symptoms, how the ailments affect daily functioning, and the severity of the symptoms.
+It seems that such a key factor is long-term psychological suffering.
+This suffering can manifest itself in very different ways and under different forms.
+Consider contacting a psychiatrist or psychotherapist when they persist:

-• constant feelings of uncertainty, sadness, anxiety, threat
+• constant feelings of uncertainty, sadness, anxiety, danger

 • neurotic and anxiety disorders